top of page

 Mistake 1: Underestimating the Emotional Impact of Transition

-Many veterans expect the transition to be mostly about finding a new job or housing, but the emotional and psychological changes are often overlooked.
+Many veterans expect the transition to focus mainly on finding a new job or housing.
+However, the emotional and psychological changes are often overlooked.
 Leaving the military means leaving a structured environment, a strong sense of purpose, and a close-knit community.
 This can lead to feelings of isolation, loss, and uncertainty.

 Veterans who prepare for these emotional shifts tend to adapt more quickly and feel more confident in their new roles.